ECB launches review that will redefine its mission and tools

 But minutes of the December meeting show growing discomfort about their side effects.
 That led to calls by some policymakers to give housing costs greater weight in inflation calculations and take into account households’ perceptions of price growth, which is generally higher than official figures.

-Reporting by Francesco Canepa; Editing by Catherine Evans and Toby Chopra
+Reporting by Francesco Canepa; Editing by Catherine Evans, Toby Chopra and John Stonestreet